Kava-Labs/kava/testthing/how_to_run.md

 `./startchain.sh`

-1) Build the hooks file by running the following from the `testthing` folder:
+1) Build the hooks file by running the following from the `swagger-ui` folder:

-`rm testthing`
+`rm hooks`
 `go build`

 2) Then start the chain: